-Gas There is no gas supply.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply.
+The gas meter is in an external box.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water is connected to the mains supply.
-Visible pipework is made with copper and PVC materials.
-The bathroom is fitted with a white suite containing a WC, wash hand basin, bath and shower cubicle with electric shower over.
-There is a toilet fitted with a white WC and wash hand basin.
+Mains water supply.
+There is a three piece suite comprising bath, wc and wash-hand basin.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating is provided by high heat retention storage heaters and instantaneous electric heaters.
-Hot water is provided by a hot water tank, fitted with an electric immersion heater located in the roof space.
+There is a wall mounted 'Alpha' gas fired boiler located in a bedroom cupboard.
+This is connected to steel panel radiators distributed throughout the property and also provides domestic hot water.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is connected to the main sewer.
-Fire amake and hurgler clarms Wassellis Surger of a 1 Fire, smoke and burglar alarms Visually inspected.
+Drainage is connected to the main public.
+Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-There are smoke detectors fitted within the property.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
-Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
+A Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
+If no inspection inspection was possible, this will be stated.
 If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.